 Here are some questions, answers, suggestions and comments about Central Pneumatic Model 94667 air compressors, beginning with the question about not enough pressure from this Harbor Freight air compressor.

-If your model 94667 compressor problem is not addressed here, and you wish to comment or add you own question, there is a link to the CP Model 94667 compressor at the bottom of this page.
+If your model 94667 compressor problem is not addressed here, and you wish to add your own question, there is a link to the CP Model 94667 compressor forum at the bottom of this page.

-Need help with the stop switch why is it not building enough pressure....and wont stop on switch.. had depot model for 10 years and this is nothing but problems...
+"I need help with the stop switch, why is it not building enough pressure....and wont stop on switch.. had a depot model for 10 years and this is nothing but problems..."

-Dear visitor... it likely is not your pressure switch that is at fault, since, in order for the switch to shut the compressor motor off, the pressure in the tank has to reach the cut out pressure and since your 94667 is not building pressure, then the compressor tank cannot get to the cut out level for the pressure switch to shut the compressor down.
+Dear visitor... it is likely not your pressure switch that is at fault, since, in order for the switch to shut the compressor motor off, the pressure in the tank has to reach the cut out pressure and since your 94667 is not building pressure, then the compressor tank cannot get to the cut out level for the pressure switch to shut the compressor down.

 In any case, the typical reasons why an air compressor will run, and run, and run without building air pressure past a certain point are a valve (intake or pressure) failing, or an internal gasket letting go at the point where the compressor stops building pressure.

-Question: i have an central pneumatic model #94667 21 gal upright. just over a year old,used just over a handfull of times. not ever been laid down,to my knowlage. a friend of my girlfriend came over and installed some new electrical outlets and moved the compressor to one of the furthest outlets that he installed. he is NOT an electrition....just a home owner. ok....problem, since the movement of the compressor, the tank air pressure has been dropping each time i need to sue it.
-THEIR ARE NO LEAKS. checked with spray bottle/soap.
+A friend of my girlfriend came over and installed some new electrical outlets and moved the compressor to one of the furthest outlets that he installed. he is NOT an electrition....just a home owner. ok....problem, since the movement of the compressor, the tank air pressure has been dropping each time i need to use it.
+THERE ARE NO LEAKS. checked with spray bottle/soap.

-the tank pressure won't climb past 40-42 psi and compressor runs constantly. getting alot of blow back from apears to be some kind of crank case filter on front of pump.....and alot of air from what looks like a muffler. have moved compressor back to original spot and used original outlet when it worked great. same problem. please help. thanks you Don "gasping for air" H.
+The tank pressure won't climb past 40-42 psi and compressor runs constantly.
+I'm getting alot of blow back from apears to be some kind of crank case filter on front of pump.....and a lot of air from what looks like a muffler.
+Have moved compressor back to original spot and used original outlet when it worked great. same problem. please help. thanks you, Don "gasping for air" H. "